 SBOM Generation Guide for Yocto - Embedded Linux

 Learn how to generate Software Bill of Materials for Yocto-based embedded Linux projects.
-Complete guide with SPDX output, bitbake integration, and quality analysis.
+Complete guide covering SPDX 2.2 and SPDX 3.0.1 with bitbake integration.

 Source vs Build SBOMs